nelsonfigueroa/git-streak/README.md

 # git-stats
-View commit statistics for public repositories.
+View commit statistics in the past year.